dmrickey/fvtt-ckl-roll-bonuses/README.md

   - ~~Override the base die (only thing I know of that does this is the `Empathy` investigator talent that let's them roll twice and keep the higher, but there could be something else out there, or any homebrew rules)~~
     - `Empathy` can be accomplished via `fortune` by adding `fortune-skill_sen` boolean flag directly on the `Empathy` talent
   - ~~Bonus is for any other permanent bonuses you have that need a die roll~~
     - PF1 now handles variable skill bonuses.
 It used to be that if you had `1d6` for a skill change, then it was rolled once and then that was the permanent value for the bonus.
-As of v9, skill bonuses evaluated on every roll so the system can handle this much better on its own.
+As of v9, skill bonuses are evaluated on every roll so the system can handle this much better on its own.
     - This is still useful for the investiagator talent that increases your die from 1d6 to 1d8 as the system doesn't really have a way to link to a single place for "what's my investigator die"
   - ~~the checkbox reads the global skill config inspiration value~~
     - Individual talents (or the Inspiration class ability itself) can simply use PF1's change target to grant a permanent 1d6 bonus to a specific skill